-If you book a hotel in South Beach, you'll have no problem walking from the water to your hotel or to the shops and restaurants.
-We certainly recommend that you traverse Miami Beach on foot, but not bare foot.
+If you book a hotel in South Beach, you'll have no problem walking from the water to your resort or to the shops and restaurants.
+You should certainly plan to traverse some of Miami Beach on foot, but not barefoot.
 Although the beach is usually clean, you never know where shards of glass bottles or splinters of the boardwalk are hiding in the sand.

-A bike will help you get from point A to point B faster than walking and, probably, driving.
+A bike will help you get from point A to point B faster than walking and (most likely) driving.
 Proceed slowly through crowds to avoid any accidents.
 Cycling on the beach and the boardwalk is a very popular, not to mention beautiful, ride.
-Beware that bikes go missing all the time, so make sure to lock your bike as soon as you get off it.
+Beware that bikes go missing all the time, so lock your bike as soon as you get off it.
 You can find several rental shops, including two traveler approved shops, Bike and Roll and Miami Beach Bicycle Center, scattered throughout South Beach.
 There are also several Citi Bike bike-share stations located around the city.
 Hourly and daily rentals are available through Citi Bike.

 Taxis are the hassle-free option for travelers that don't want to deal with the troubles of driving a car in an unfamiliar place (and trying to find parking).
 You'll find hordes of them outside of airports, train stations and the port of Miami.
 To ensure you're booking a licensed cab, you might want to have your hotel call one for you rather than hailing one.